Matb85/elevator-simulator/README.md

 A call also has a direction, either up or down

-Moreover, there are 3 possible priorities:
+Moreover, there are 3 possible priorities of calls:

 1. Priority 0 (served first) - the person is waiting above the elevator that is going up
 2. Priority 1 - the person wants to go down, and the elevator is going down